JSischo/Waupaca_repo/README.md

 Percent of Spay/Neuter by Cat/Dog of Total Surgeries

 #### MACHINE LEARNING MODEL FOR FORECASTING NEED FOR SPAY AND NEUTER PROCEDURES AT HSWC
+ARIMA model predicted a continued need for spay and neuter services at the current 3 year historical rate with a potential slight increase over the next 3 years.

 ### Google Slides Presentation